-Due to its relevance, this phenomenon requires a deeper description: when a cell has only one nearest infected square its energy contribution is scarcely reduced (i.e. of $\frac{1}{4}$); on the other hand, when a cell is completely surrounded infected squares, its contribution is completely used for fighting parasites.
-In turn, since each square has four vertices, a parasite is always attacked by a unitary amount of energy, coming from the summation of the fractions of energy provided by the four cells, each equal to $\frac{1}{4}$ (whose summation gives $1$).
-Now, using a Glauber-like approach, we define the probability to remove a parasite from a square $p^h$, and that to fail in this task $p^b$, as follows
+Due to its relevance, this phenomenon requires a further description.
+When a cell has only one nearest infected square, its energy contribution is scarcely reduced (i.e. by $\frac{1}{4}$); on the other hand, when a cell is completely surrounded by infected squares, its contribution is totally used for fighting parasites (i.e. a quarter for each infected square).
+In turn, since each square has four vertices (one per cell), a parasite is always attacked by means of a unitary amount of energy, coming from the summation of the fractions of energy provided by the four cells, each equal to $\frac{1}{4}$ (whose summation gives $1$).
+Now, using a Glauber-like approach, we define the probability $p^h$ to reduce the payoff of a parasite (until its removal from a square), and that to fail (i.e. $p^b$) as follows